Kee-Wang/PES-Fitting/compiler_issue.md

 3. Use `printenv` to print global variable.

-3. In Makefile, DO NOT use `PATH` as variable, becaue it is reserved.
+4. In Makefile, DO NOT use `PATH` as variable, becaue it is reserved.
 Caveats:
   +When use `PATH1 = ./`, notice don't put a whitespace after `./`

+5. ifort is free for student.
+Download here: `https://software.intel.com/en-us/qualify-for-free-software/student`